Use this guide to add, authorize, and enable the Confluence Cloud connector so that RecordPoint can manage content effectively.

 - You have appropriate permissions in Atlassian Confluence Cloud:

-- Access to the Atlassian Developer Portal to register an OAuth 2.0 application (or the ability to generate an API token from your Atlassian Account Settings).
+- Access to the Atlassian Developer Console to register an OAuth 2.0 application.

 - Read access to all Confluence Cloud Spaces and Pages that the connector should manage.